bkonkle/reactifier/README.md

 After all new posts are saved, a static site is generated to display the post previews and provide an RSS feed.
 The static site is hosted entirely through S3.

+## But, why??

+I didn't want to stand up $10/month cloud server and maintain it.
+Lambda allows me to periodically invoke my function, so I'm using a 128GB instance for about 19 seconds every hour.
+That fits well within the free tier! \o/